 Lingbase stands for all people who study English and does not support armed conflicts.
 Due to the restrictions in online payments our service is now completely free for all new users until the end of 2023.

-We use the particle -self to make a reflexive pronoun.
-The reflexive pronoun "shows back" at the subject.
-It means that the subject does the action on his own, the action is directed towards the subject.
+We use the particle -self or -selves to make a reflexive pronoun.
+A reflexive pronoun refers back to the personal pronoun which is the subject of the sentence.

 How to form reflexive pronouns

 The singular reflexive pronouns end in -self, while the plural end in -selves.

 One — oneself is a special form of pronouns used to express abstract ideas about people in general, not about a certain person.

 It is difficult to make oneself concentrate when it is so noisy around.

 With modern technology, there are multiple ways to present oneself online.